fynks/awesome-kernelsu/README.md

 | **System Unstable**          | Conflicting modules                   | Disable modules one by one to identify culprit       |

 ### Emergency Recovery

+> [!WARNING]
+> If your device is in a bootloop, follow these steps immediately to restore functionality.

 <details>
 <summary><b>🚨 Click to expand: Bootloop Recovery & Emergency Procedures</b></summary>